Green Chili Pickle Recipe | Hari Mirch ka Achar

 By Mita Mondal

-Green chili pickle is a zesty and spicy condiment made from fresh green chilis mixed with an array of aromatic spices.
+Green chili pickle is made from fresh green chilies that are mixed with different types of seeds, mustard oil, and other spices.

 5 from 1 vote